Skip to main content

 • graphics

 The graphics of the game have received mixed reviews, with many users criticizing the lackluster 2D visuals that feel outdated compared to contemporary 3D graphics, likely due to the game's browser-based nature.
-While some players appreciate the simple yet appealing aesthetics, others find them insufficient and reminiscent of older games, leading to an overall perception of poor quality visuals.
+While some players appreciate the simple yet appealing aesthetics, others find them insufficient and reminiscent of older games, leading to a general consensus that the visuals could be significantly improved.
+Overall, the graphics are seen as a weak point, detracting from the overall experience.

 • “One of the most satisfying idles out there with visuals to boot.”